intel/ad-rss-lib/doc/background/Overview.md

 are performed and a proper response is calculated.
-Finally, one overall response is computed by the ad-rss-lib, and the corresponding actuator command restrictions (i.e. lateral and longitudinal acceleration restrictions) are sent out (see <<Figure:Library>>).
+Finally, one overall response is computed by the ad-rss-lib, and the corresponding actuator command restrictions (i.e. lateral and longitudinal acceleration restrictions) are sent out.

-[NOTE]
-====
+!!!
+Note
     The conversion from sensor data to the object list required by the ad-rss-lib, as well as the conversion of the actuator command restrictions to real driving commands, have to be implemented by the user of this library, as these parts heavily depend on the actual vehicle setup.
-====

-[NOTE]
-====
+!!!
+Note
     The current scope of the provided implementation is:

     * Standalone C++-library containing the implementation of the ad-rss-lib
     * The ad-rss-lib covers multi-lane roads and intersections
     * Code quality is assured by automated testing with test coverage of 100% on methods and 80% on branches as well as static code analysis
-====

-[IMPORTANT]
-====
-The initial design does not yet cover:

-* Compensating for improper behavior of others
-* Lateral conflicts in case of intersections
-* Respecting occlusions
-* Checks with Vulnerable Road Users
-* Checks for unstructured roads, e.g. parking spaces
-====

-### Overview of the Document
-The remainder of this document is structured as follows:

-- <<Section::HLD::Implementation>> provides an overview of the RSS implementation provided within the library.
-It discusses how each situation is handled.
-- <<Section::HLD::SystemArchitecture>> introduces the system
-  architecture for RSS and the interfaces of the ad-rss-lib to other components.
-- <<Section::HLD::SoftwareArchitecture>> provides a description of the software architecture, included the interface and data type definitions.
-If you would like to integrate the library into your system, this section, as well as <<Section::HLD::SystemArchitecture>> are of particular importance.
-- <<Section::HLD::Security>> provides some notes on security design aspects
-- <<Section::HLD::Safety>> provides some notes on safety design aspects
+    * The library is intended for the research community.